lynnfaraday/aresmush.com/fs3/fs3-3/combat.md

 These bonuses last only a turn, so don’t waste them.

-You can also spend a luck point to recover immediately from a Knockout using the `combat/hero` command.
+You can also spend a luck point to recover immediately from a Knockout.
 This allows you to keep going despite your wounds.
-It doesn't have a big impact on your wound penalties, so you might want to think twice about using this if you're too injured to be effective.
+Although recovering from a knockout does *reduce* wound penalties, it doesn't eliminate them.
+You might want to think twice about spending a luck point if you're too injured to be effective.

 <a name="healing"/>